Should You Take Omega 3 and Multivitamin Together? Benefits of 2-in-1

 What Are the Health Benefits of Taking Omega 3?

-Omega 3 fatty acids are essential nutrients our bodies can't produce.
-So they must be obtained from our diet.
+Omega 3 fatty acids are essential fats that our bodies can’t produce on their own, so they must be obtained from our diet.
 There are three main types:

 Found in flaxseeds, chia seeds, hemp seeds, and walnuts, ALA can convert into EPA and DHA, but this process is generally inefficient in humans.

-Primarily from fish and algae, EPA reduces inflammation and is crucial for heart and mood health.
+Primarily from fatty fish such as salmon, sardines and mackerel or from algae, EPA plays an important role in cardiovascular health and has been studied for its role in mood and inflammatory balance.
 The heart-healthy EPA found in fish oil and algal oil supplements is a concentrated source that supports cardiovascular wellness.

-Also from marine sources, DHA is essential for brain development and eye health, particularly during pregnancy and early childhood.
+Also from marine sources and found in algae, DHA is essential for brain development and eye health, particularly during pregnancy and early childhood.

-Despite its availability in various foods, supplementation is often still necessary for those with allergies, intolerances or aversions to any of the food groups mentioned.
+Despite its availability in various foods, supplementation may be helpful for those with allergies, intolerances or aversions to any of the food groups mentioned.

 Why is omega-3 so important?